 It can help:

-- Grow sweeter, tastier vegetables especially tomatoes and peppers
+- Grow the best-tasting tomatoes and peppers and improve vegetables overall.

 - More vibrant flower color – Roses love it!

 … to name a few.
 It is a wonderful supplement, perfect for organic gardening.
 Learn more on ways you can make Epsom salt a welcomed addition to your grower toolbox below.

 Epsom Salts are a safe and natural product to have at home for many health and beauty uses.
 In fact, it should be an essential item in every household to provide natural and frugal benefits.